MaksTuev/EasyAdapter/README.md

 ![Example1](pagination.gif)

-Placeholders is also element of RecyclerView
+Placeholders is also elements of RecyclerView

 Code in activity:
 ```kotlin